 6. Watch Your Tongue Boy!

 Remind the children not to quarrel during Chinese New Year (don’t we wish this could apply all year round?) and to avoid mentioning topics like ghosts and death in their conversations.
 Other words that are a strict no-no are the number four (which sounds like the word for “death”) and any kind of vulgar language.

 7. No Cutting…

 During the Chinese New Year period, tell your children not to use sharp objects like knives or scissors.
 These objects are associated with bad luck, as their sharp points are believed to cut away your good luck and fortune!

-Remind children to be extra careful not to break anything, since breaking dishes invites more misfortune in the new year.
+Remind children to be extra careful not to break anything since breaking dishes invite more misfortune in the new year.
 Even when you’re eating fish, be careful not to break any of the bones!

 This might sound contradictory – eat lots of fish, but don’t eat it all up.
 Eating fish is a must for Lunar New Year, because the Chinese word for “fish” (魚, yú) is similar to the word for “plenty” (餘, yú).
 However, you don’t want to “eat up” all your good fortune – hence you should leave some fish on the plate to symbolize abundance for the future.